Passive Credit Repair

 New credit reporting tactics mean that rent payments may now have an impact on your credit score.
 So if you haven’t been faithful about making timely payments because they’re not reported to the bureaus, it’s time to change that habit.

 In June 2010, Experian purchased RentBureau, a rental reporting agency that collected rental payment information.
 Months later, Experian began reporting timely rent payments on consumers’ reports.
-Those payments, in turn, were reflected in consumers’ VantageScore based on Experian credit report data.
+Those payments, in turn, were reflected in consumers’ VantageScore based on Experian report data.
 This year, Experian plans to begin reporting both negative and positive rental history.
 That means late payments can hurt you the same way that timely payments can help you.

 A newer reporting agency, CoreLogic, is working with FICO, provider of the well-known credit score, to create a report and score that includes rental payment history, according to the New York Times.
 Timely rent payments can make it easier to rebuild a bad credit score, especially if Read more…